 Afterwards, the tour returns to the hotel in Lampang, where the rest of the day at your leisure.

-You go back to the four wheels and set a course for Chiang Mai.
-On the way, you make a stop at Wat Phra That Hariphunchai, which was built by King Arthitayarat more than 800 years ago.
+From here, you will wave goodbye to Lampang and drive towards the city of Chiang Mai.
+On the way, you will make a stop at Wat Phra That Hariphunchai, which was built by King Arthitayarat more than 800 years ago.

-After lunch, you continue and visit the village of Baan Tawai, world-famous for its artistic crafts.
+After lunch, you will be driven to the village of Baan Tawai, world-famous for its artistic crafts.

-You arrive in Chiang Mai at the end of the afternoon and check in at your hotel, where you will be spending the next 4 nights.
+You arrive in Chiang Mai at the end of the afternoon and check in to the hotel where you will be spending the next 4 nights.

 Today, you start at one of north Thailand’s beautiful and very sacred temples, Wat Prathat Doi Suthep, a short distance outside Chiang Mai.
 It is a stunning golden pagoda containing relics of Buddha.
 You drive along an incredibly scenic road through the mountain landscape to the Doi Pui National Park.
 From here, you climb the 300 steps to the pagoda, which was built in 1383.
 From the temple, there is a beautiful view over Chiang Mai city.
 You will see dozens of orange clad monks here, making pilgrimages to the temple.